Daphne Rubin-Vega: Early life

 mother moved from Panama to the United States with her children when Daphne was only two years old, and died eight years later.

-Rubin-Vega studied theater at the New LAByrinth Theater Company as well as with William Esper Studio.
+Rubin-Vega attended New York University, in the undergraduate film and television department under Haig Manoogian, but did not graduate.
+In the late 1980s, she was an original member of the female vocal group Pajama Party.
+She studied theater at the New LAByrinth Theater Company as well as with the William Esper Studio.
 She also performed with the comedy group El Barrio USA.

 Career

 Rent and Broadway

 While performing with El Barrio USA, Rubin-Vega landed an audition for a new musical written and composed by Jonathan Larson.
 The role was for Broadway musical Rent, and the role was Mimi Marquez, a nineteen-year-old, HIV-positive heroin addict who works at the Cat Scratch Club as an exotic dancer.
 Before landing the role, Rubin-Vega claims that she was not a major fan of musical theater.
 The struggling actress auditioned for musical director Tim Weil by singing "Roxanne" by The Police.
 She was then handed an original number from the production and told to learn it.

 Rubin-Vega performed in the original workshop before the play went to Broadway.
 At the time, the script was vastly different from the current version.
 She developed the role all the way to its Broadway premiere on April 29, 1996.
 She left the cast on April 5, 1997, and was replaced by Marcy Harriell.
 Rubin-Vega did not participate in the film adaptation of Rent, as she was pregnant at the time of the movie's casting and filming.
 The role subsequently went to Rosario Dawson.
 One of her castmates was Wilson Jermaine Heredia, with whom she also starred in the 1999 film Flawless.

 Rubin-Vega has two Tony Award nominations to her credit: Best Actress in a Musical for her performance in Rent, and Best Performance by a Featured Actress in a Play for her performance as Conchita in Anna in the Tropics (2003).
 She won the Theatre World Award in 1996 for Rent.
 She was also awarded the Blockbuster Award for Best Supporting Actress in a Suspense Thriller for her role in the film Wild Things.

 She later appeared in the 2000 Broadway production of The Rocky Horror Show in the role of Magenta.
 She continued the role through the 2001 terrorist attacks in New York, and in 2005, Rubin-Vega later recounted in an interview with Fox News that the theater had gone from selling out to barely selling any tickets at all: "It went from full house to practically two people."

 She starred with Phylicia Rashad in a musical version of Federico García Lorca's The House of Bernarda Alba at Lincoln Center in March 2006.
 She played the role of Fantine in the 2006 Broadway revival of the popular musical Les Misérables beginning November 9.
 On March 2, 2007, she was replaced by Lea Salonga.